 Trustees should complete the checklist below to evidence the status of their administration against this measure of good governance.

 In an ideal world, there would be a positive outcome to each item of the checklist.
-In this case, the Trustees would be able to demonstrate a robust governance process is in place with their appointed administrator(s).
+In this case, the trustees would be able to demonstrate a robust governance process is in place with their appointed administrator(s).

-Inevitably there will be areas where the answer is not positive or is not clear.
-Where this arises, the Trustees need to assess whether the lack of a positive response introduces a level of operational or supplier risk which might be considered unacceptable.
-In this case, the Trustees will need to engage in a dialogue with their chosen supplier to air concerns and seek to agree corrective action which mitigates in whole or part the unacceptable risk.
+Inevitably there'll be areas where the answer isn't positive or isn't clear.
+Where this arises, the trustees need to assess whether the lack of a positive response introduces a level of operational or supplier risk which might be considered unacceptable.
+In this case, the trustees will need to engage in a dialogue with their chosen supplier to air concerns and seek to agree corrective action which mitigates in whole or part the unacceptable risk.

-Where a substantial number of responses are not positive, this would be a major cause of concern in relation to the quality of the administration service and the outcomes to members.
-In this case the Trustees may need to undertake a more detailed evaluation of their supplier to implement corrective actions and, where these cannot be satisfactorily addressed, to consider more substantive measures to address the shortcomings or source an alternate supplier.
+Where a substantial number of responses aren't positive, this would be a major cause of concern in relation to the quality of the administration service and the outcomes to members.
+In this case the trustees may need to undertake a more detailed evaluation of their supplier to implement corrective actions and, where these can't be satisfactorily addressed, to consider more substantive measures to address the shortcomings or source an alternate supplier.